adamheins/pyb_utils/README.md

 `getJointState(s)`, and `getLinkState(s)`.
 There are two differences from the vanilla PyBullet API.
-The first is that in pyb_utils `getJointInfo` also accepts an optional argument `decode`, which will convert the byte strings returned by PyBullet to the specifed encoding.
+The first is that in pyb_utils `getJointInfo` also accepts an optional argument `decode`, which will convert the byte strings returned by PyBullet to the specified encoding.
 For example, `decode="utf8"`.
 The second difference is that in pyb_utils `getLinkState(s)` will always return `LinkState` tuples with 8 fields, even if `computeLinkVelocity=False`.
 When `computeLinkVelocity=False`, then `worldLinkLinearVelocity` and